 Can I drive while my appeal is pending?

-I would need to file a motion with the district court requesting a stay of the license suspension pending the appeal.
-If the district court grants the motion, you can continue driving until the appellate court decides.
+I would need to file a motion with the Colorado district court requesting a stay of the license suspension pending the appeal.
+If the district court grants the motion, you can continue driving until the court decides.

 On what grounds can I win a DMV appeal?

-The district court judge will reverse the DMV decision and reinstate your license if it finds that either:
+In my experience, a Colorado district court judge will reverse the DMV decision and reinstate your license if it finds that either:

 - The hearing officer’s decision was arbitrary or capricious;